matthew-tfs/mjcb.io/content/blog/00011-openssh-client-and-openssh-server-on-windows.md

 ### Command Line Installation ###

-To install through the Command Line, open an elevated PowerShell console in order to proceed.
-To confirm that you are able to install the OpenSSH Client and OpenSSH Server features, run the following command:
+To install through the Command Line, open an elevated PowerShell console to proceed.
+To confirm that you can install the OpenSSH Client and OpenSSH Server features, run the following command:

 ```powershell
 Get-WindowsCapability -Online | findstr OpenSSH